We will show you the best way to cook or reheat your smoked turkey in the oven. Know how to keep your smoked turkey juicy and tender.

 To give yourself a leg up, remove the turkey from the fridge for an hour before hand to bring up the temperature.
 Don't worry that's not too long for it to be out of refrigeration.

-Here is a couple other things to keep in mind
+Here some other things to keep in mind

 - Color of the meat may look pinkish or reddish.
 That's natural with a smoked turkey, it is not under cooked.

-- To keep the turkey from drying out in the oven cover it completely in foil.
+- To keep the turkey from drying out in the oven cover it completely in aluminum foil and place it into a shallow roasting pan.
 For a crispier skin you can remove the foil near the end of cooking.

 - I haven't done this, but you could try re-heating it in a slow cooker.
 Although I think that would take too long to get to temperature, so I am not recommending it.

-If you are going to take the time to reheat a smoked turkey, why not just smoke the turkey yourself.
-Smoking your own turkey is not as hard as it may seem.
+If you are going to take the time to reheat a smoked turkey, you could just smoke the turkey yourself.
+Smoking your own turkey may not take as long as it seems.
 If you buy a frozen smoked turkey, the time you spend thawing it and then reheating it, won't be much different then if you smoked a fresh turkey yourself.

 Are you planning on a smoked turkey this year?
 Leave a comment below telling us how you plan to cook/reheat it.